Frequently Asked Questions

 Q. How do I drop off my child's medication?

-A. Medication can be dropped off at any time; we are open 24/7.
+A. Medications can be dropped off at any time; we are open 24/7.
 All medications must be in the original packaging.
 Over the counter medications must be unopened and prescriptions must

 have original labels affixed.